Skip to main content

 Suggested Uses

 Grown in alpine troughs, tufa gardens, crevice gardens, and alpine houses.
-Effective planted into holes drilled in tufa rock.
-Suitable for limestone crevice gardens and scree beds.
+The species establishes well planted into holes drilled in tufa rock.
+Suited to limestone crevice gardens and scree beds.
 Not suited to standard garden borders, raised beds, or any site with organic-rich, moist soil.
 A specialist plant for alpine enthusiasts.

 How to Identify